miningplanet/but-x/README.md

 ### Configurable Web UI

-The but-x web UI is highly configurable.
+The web UI of but-x is highly configurable.
 Content and design can be defined individually for each blockchain.

 #### Customizable pages